The Importance of a PCP

 In a nutshell, this is what every American needs to do ASAP:

-- Contact your county Republican Party Committee, find out when and where it or your local district Party Committee meets (terminology varies from state to state), and attend the meeting.
-Republicans are fighting for YOU.
+- Find out when and where your local Party Committee meets and attend the meetings.
+Linn County meetings are Here.

-- Introduce yourself.
-Be friendly, polite, and low key.
-Ask if a vacant precinct committeeman position exists for your precinct and volunteer to be appointed to fill it.
-If no vacancy currently exists (extremely unlikely), volunteer to be a “helper” for the existing precinct committeemen.
+- Ask if a vacant Precinct Committee Person position exists for your precinct, and volunteer to be appointed.
+If no vacancy currently exists (extremely unlikely), volunteer to be a “helper” for the existing Precinct Committee Person.

-- Ask for a copy of the precinct committeeman handbook of your state party committee and study it and learn how to run for precinct committeeman in the next election for these positions.
-You can also click here to view or download LCRPs digital copy.
+- Ask for a copy of the Precinct Committee Person handbook of your state party and study it and learn how to run for precinct committeeman in the next election for these positions.

-Precinct committeemen are today’s political Minutemen.
+Precinct Committee Persons are today’s political Minutemen.
 Can you at least give this a try?
-I guarantee you’ll find the experience very interesting and rewarding and you’ll meet a lot of interesting Republicans.
-And take along with you every conservative you know.
-Precinct committeemen are the “elite” of the political parties – parties do not exist without them and fewer than one in one hundred political party members can be a voting member of the party.
+I guarantee you’ll find the experience very interesting and rewarding and you’ll meet a lot of great Republicans.
+Precinct Committee Persons are the “elite” of the political parties – parties do not exist without them and fewer than one in one hundred political party members can be a voting member of the party.

 Maps are invaluable for telling us where we are.
 We all know that precincts provide the lay of the political landscape.
 The map here shows the portions of the legislative districts reaching into the county intersect.
 It also assists one to visualize how the precincts align to the legislative districts with the colors; much easier than a monochrome map.

 - Albany precincts

 The Oregon Legislature's web site has an interactive mapping tool that enables the interested user to examine the coverage of House and Senate districts dynamically by providing addresses or simply move the mouse pointer to the desired location on the map:

 Oregon Legislative Information System